Deeplinks

 android:host="yourdomain.com"

 Use onDeepLink() as the single surface for all routing actions — unlocks, referral codes, in-app navigation.
-It fires for every delivery case: Universal Link, deferred (first launch after install), and probe (re-engagement).
+It fires for every delivery case: scheme open, deferred (first launch after install), and probe (re-engagement).
 You don't need to wire getAttribution() separately for routing — that's for install analytics only (campaign data, ad network click IDs).

 import { Mobana } from '@mobana/react-native-sdk';